 Mild lumbar disc herniation may not cause any signs or symptoms.
 You may have any of the following if the herniated disc presses against your nerves or spinal cord:

 - Burning, stabbing, or tingling pain that shoots down one or both of your legs

 - Pain in your lower back, buttocks, groin, or legs

 - Trouble walking or moving your feet or toes

 How is lumbar disc herniation diagnosed?

-Your caregiver will ask you about your symptoms and any health problems you may have.
+Your healthcare provider will ask you about your symptoms and any health problems you may have.
 He may examine your spine for any abnormal areas.
 Tell him if any area on your spine is painful when touched.
 He may also check the reflexes in your ankles and knees.
 You may also need any of the following tests:

 - A straight leg raise test is done to check if your disc is pressing against your nerves or spinal cord.
-Your caregiver will ask you to lie flat on your back, with your legs straight.
+Your healthcare provider will ask you to lie flat on your back, with your legs straight.
 He will then raise each leg one at a time as far as he is able.
 Tell him to stop if the test causes you pain.

 - A slump test is done to check if your disc is pressing against your nerves or spinal cord.
 You will sit with your legs dangling and your back straight.
-Your caregiver will ask you to slump over while you look straight ahead.
+Your healthcare provider will ask you to slump over while you look straight ahead.
 He will then have you look down, stretch out one leg, and point your toes toward the ceiling.
 Tell him what you feel every time you are asked to make a new movement.
 You will be asked to repeat this test with your other leg.

 - A myelography is an x-ray of your spinal cord.
 Dye will be given as an injection into the area around your spinal cord before the pictures are taken.